Contact information

 BSc, MSc, PhD

-In my spare time, I am a fan of technology and programming.
+In addition to my research works, I coordinate and lecture on Biomechanics in the MSc in Musculoskeletal Sciences.
+In my spare time, I am a fan of new technology and sports; I watch F1 and listen to both pop and baroque music.
 I am also a serious coffee lover who is passionate to develop home barista skills.

 Recent publications